silx-kit/jupyterhub_moss/README.md

         "max_nprocs": 28,                  # Maximum number of CPUs per node
         "max_runtime": 12*3600,            # Maximum time limit in seconds (Must be at least 1hour)
-        "simple": True,                    # True to show in Simple tab "venv": "/jupyter_env_path/bin/",  # Path to Python environment bin/ used to start jupyter on the Slurm nodes },
+        "simple": True,                    # True to show in Simple tab "jupyter_environments": {
+            "default": "/jupyter_env_path/bin/",  # Path to Python environment bin/ used to start jupyter on the Slurm nodes },
+    },
     "partition_2": {
         "architecture": "ppc64le",